kentjhall/cashweb/README.md

  Library     | Purpose                      | Description
  ------------|------------------------------|----------------------------------------------------------------------------------------
-  curl       | querying BitDB HTTP endpoint | tested with libcurl4-openssl-dev-7.58.0-2ubuntu3.7 on Ubuntu; curl-7.65.3 on macOS jansson    | JSON parsing/creation        | tested with libjansson-dev-2.11-1 on Ubuntu; jansson-2.12 on macOS
+  curl       | querying HTTP endpoint       | tested with libcurl4-openssl-dev-7.58.0-2ubuntu3.7 on Ubuntu; curl-7.65.3 on macOS jansson    | JSON parsing/creation        | tested with libjansson-dev-2.11-1 on Ubuntu; jansson-2.12 on macOS

 Required if optionally building cashgettools to query local BitDB-populated MongoDB (and cashget/cashserver by extension):